Skip to content

 Next step: Grouping controllable units in a service providing group

-Once the CU is registered, it can be added to a service providing group (SPG) - also before the CU is grid validated.
+Once the CU is registered, it can be added to a service providing group (SPG).

 You may choose between two valid workflows: